 Some guinea pigs even hate being touched or petted altogether.
 A couple of my guinea pigs like to be pet on the head, one on the back, and my other two would rather I didn’t pet them at all.

-You may end up with a cuddly guinea pig, but it’s not the norm.
+You may end up with a super cuddly guinea pig right from the beginning, but it’s not the norm.
 All guinea pigs have different personalities, and it can be hard to tell what they’re like until you have them home and start getting to know them.

 Some guinea pigs can even bite, although it’s not common.
-Guinea pigs also poop and pee frequently, so you will need an old towel or blanket under your guinea pig when you hold them.
+Guinea pigs also poop and pee frequently, so it’s a good idea to put an old towel or blanket under your guinea pig when you hold them.

 12. Guinea Pigs Can Smell

 Most people use fleece liners for their guinea pig cage and use something more absorbent, like chenille bath mats, under their guinea pigs’ favorite pee spots.
-This makes it easy to swap out the messiest part of the cage frequently and subsequently cuts down the smell.
+This makes it easy to swap out the messiest part of the cage frequently, and this subsequently cuts down the smell.

 13. Guinea Pigs Need Extra Vitamin C

-Guinea pigs (just like humans) cannot produce their own Vitamin C. Lack of Vitamin C can cause scurvy.
+Guinea pigs (just like humans) cannot produce their own Vitamin C. Lack of Vitamin C can cause a weakened immune system and even medical concerns like scurvy.
 This condition can cause guinea pigs to become weak, lethargic, unable to move, and experience a lot of pain in their joints.

 To avoid this, guinea pigs need to consume Vitamin C in their daily diet.
 This means they need high-quality guinea pig pellet food with added Vitamin C, along with plenty of veggies that are high in Vitamin C.